MicrosoftDocs/cpp-docs/docs/standard-library/range-adaptors.md

 ## `values`

-Create a [`values_view`](values-view-class.md) consisting of the second index into each tuple-like value in a collection.
+Create a [`values_view`](values-view-class.md) that consists of the second index into each tuple-like value in a collection.
 This is useful for making a view of the values in an associative container.
-For example, given a range of `std::tuple<string, int>` values, create a view consisting of all the `int` elements from each tuple.
+For example, given a range of `std::tuple<string, int>` values, create a view that consists of all the `int` elements from each tuple.

 ```cpp
 template <range::viewable_range R>